ra101/LBRY-VLC-Playlist-Parser/README.md

 **Why Create this, when LBRY Desktop app already exists?**

-For VLC key-binding... idk...
-I had nothing better to do...
+~~For VLC key-binding... idk...
+I had nothing better to do...~~

+Helps a lot on older CPUs that cannot run the LBRY streams in the browser.

+*(reddit user [bitgoblin10k](https://www.reddit.com/user/bitgoblin10k/) pointed this out)*

 ## Usage
 - Copy the URL of the lbry video ( say [https://lbry.tv/@ra101:a/MasquerBot:1](https://lbry.tv/@ra101/MasquerBot ) )